 (8) Whether the identified practice deficiency affected a particularly vulnerable patient;

-(9) Whether the licensee or certificate holder is eligible for participation in PIIP in accordance with rule 4723-18-03 of the Administrative Code; and
+(9) Whether the individual is eligible for participation in PIIP as specified in rule 4723-18-03 of the Administrative Code; and

-(10) Whether the licensee or certificate holder has a mental or physical impairment that contributed to the practice deficiency.
+(10) Whether the individual has a mental or physical impairment that contributed to the practice deficiency.

-(C) When the supervising member has reason to believe, after an investigation and review of evidence, that the licensee's or certificate holder's identified practice deficiency can be successfully corrected through participation in PIIP, the board may abstain from taking disciplinary action provided the licensee or certificate holder enters into an agreement with PIIP in accordance with rule 4723-18-04 of the Administrative Code, complies with the terms and conditions of PIIP, and successfully completes PIIP.
+(C) When the supervising member has reason to believe, after an investigation and review of evidence, that the individual's identified practice deficiency can be successfully corrected through participation in PIIP, the board may abstain from taking disciplinary action provided the individual enters into an agreement with PIIP according to rule 4723-18-04 of the Administrative Code, complies with the terms and conditions of PIIP, and successfully completes PIIP.